flaviostutz/gitwho/README.md

   - cache with sqlite
   - timeline generation

-Enables you to check the overal classification of the changes on the codebase, or to take a look at individual devs to understand better their behaviour and their evolution over time.
+Shows statistics about changed lines and line ownership per authors in a git repo.
+Take a look at the team or individual devs to understand better their behaviour and their evolution over time.

 This utility gives you stats like:
   - Changed lines per author over time classified in new, churn, helper or refactor (see concepts below)